Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.u
 ```

 The unified atomic mass unit, or dalton, a unit of mass defined as 1/12 the mass of an unbound neutral atom of carbon-12, equal to 1.660,539,066,60 × 10^-27 kg (the CODATA 2018 recommended value).

-Dimension: `Unitful.𝐌`.

-See Also: `Unitful.kg`.

 ### Temperature